Gilli (film): Plot

 Gilli belongs to a lower middle class family, living with his parents and younger sister.
 He is perceived as a good-for-nothing person as he skips classes and gets involved in fights.
 Gilli believes that his father hates him and often quarrels with him, even threatening to leave the house, only to be persuaded not to do so by his mother.
 Gilli's life changes when a once well-to-do family moves into the same colony due to loss in business.
 Gilli is attracted to the daughter of his new neighbour, Anitha.
 Although he tries to woo her, Anitha treats him with disdain.
 One day, Gilli confesses to Anitha that he loves her.
 He tells her that having always been ridiculed, he found respite in the fact that she at least bothered to look at him.
 He promises to wipe her thoughts out of his mind, as he is not right for her.

 Despite himself, Gilli continues pursuing her.
 Anitha realizes that Gilli is not such a useless fellow when Shetty tells her that she has seen Gilli dismantle and assemble a motorcycle within minutes each time they steal a bike to get drunk.
 Anitha takes Gilli to a Yamaha dealer and asks them to give him a job.
 He is promised a job if he can assemble a bike.
-Initially, the lethargic Gilli is disinterested and gives up the task.
+Initially, the lethargic Gilli is uninterested and gives up the task.
 Anitha takes him to the washroom and slaps him before revealing that she has fallen in love with him.
 She then tells him that they can only be together if he gets a proper job and gets his life straightened out.
 Gilli then demonstrates his skill in motorcycle assembly, securing a good job with the dealer.

 Later that evening, Gilli plans a treat for his friends.
 However, Anitha confronts him and makes him break the good news to his parents first to get their blessings.
 However, Gilli's father berates him as usual for getting a job instead of completing college.
 Then later at night, Gilli overhears his father telling his mother how proud he is of their son since getting a job at such a prestigious company, which is not easy.
 The only reason the father did not openly praise Gilli is because he feared his son might misjudge him for giving him respect, only now that he is earning money for their household.
 Only then does Gilli realize his father's love for him and weeps in joy.
 The intimacy between Gilli and Anitha is discovered by her mother and she refuses to allow them to continue dating even as Gilli's father tries to persuade her otherwise.
 Anitha's family is heavily indebted to another Northern Indian family that has been supporting them since Anitha's father suffered losses in his business.
 Anitha's parents want Anitha to marry the son of the family that has helped them.